caltechlibrary/newt/README.md

 The Newt suite of tools use a common YAML file.

-1. `newtgen` can render SQL suitable for bootstrapping your Postgres+PostgREST database, templates and HTML
+- `newtgenerator` can render SQL suitable for bootstrapping your Postgres+PostgREST database as well as Mustache templates
-2. `newtmustache` provides a simple, stateless, Mustache template engine
+- `newtmustache` provides a simple, stateless, Mustache template engine
-3. `newt` provides data routing between other web services that fill specific functions or roles.
+- `newtrouter` provides data routing between other web services that fill specific functions or roles.

 Your back end is constructed from "off the shelf" parts.
 Newt provides the routing.
-It allows our customization efforts to focus on data modeling in the database then HTML, CSS and JavaScript that will run in your web browser.
+It allows our customization efforts to focus on data modeling in the database and with a template engine it renders content that you view in your web browser.

 ## Where is development time spent?

 The developer writes YAML to generate the back end data management.
-The YAML is used  generate the SQL, HTML and templates needed for the application.
-Other services are combined by `newt` to manage the data pipelines which form the application's basic functionality.
-The developer can then focus on either refining the data models running in the database or in web browser content handling.
+The YAML is used generate the SQL and Mustache templates needed for your application.
+The developer is free to enhance the SQL, Mustache templates as needed.
+That shifts your focus to data modeling in the database or making your application more human friendly browser side.

 ## What about security, integration with single sign-on or other websites or services?

-The `newt` program is a simple web service providing data routing based on its YAML configuration.
+The `newtrouter` is a simple web service providing data routing based on its YAML configuration.
 It's a team player.
 In a production setting it should be used behind a front end web server like Apache 2 or NginX.
-That latter can be configured to support single sign-on systems like Shibboleth[^7].
+That latter can be configured to support single sign-on systems like Shibboleth[^8].
 The front end web service controls access and handles securing the connection with the web browser.
-The front end web service proxies to the Newt web service.
-Newt web services runs the data pipeline on localhost.
-The data pipelines are off the shelf services like Postgres+PostgREST, Solr and Pandoc server.
+The front end web service proxies to the Newt router.
+Newt router receives requests and runs the data pipelines on localhost.
+The data pipelines can be composed of off the shelf software like Postgres+PostgREST, Solr and template engine to turn your JSON into a web page.
 Having a clear division of responsibilities helps in securing your web application.
-Since Newt only knows how to talk to services on localhost you can keep it contained and prevent it from being used for nefarious actions off system.
-Similarly if you decide to use Newt's template engine, `newtmustache`, it also is restricted to localhost.
+Since Newt router only knows how to talk to services on localhost you can keep it contained and prevent it from being used for nefarious actions off system.
+Like Newt router Newt Mustache is constrained to localhost for similar reasons.

 Limiting Newt web service applications to localhost keeps them simple.
-Only doing the minimum limits the attack surface for those who want to do mischief.
-Neither `newt` or `newtmustache` write to disk or require secrets.
+Doing the minimum limits the attack surface for those who want to do mischief.
+Neither `newtrouter` or `newtmustache` write to disk or require secrets.
 They only communicate via localhost using HTTP protocol.

-If you need to integrate a Newt application with an external service (e.g. CrossRef, ORCID or ROR) this can be done browser side or via a proxy mapped to localhost on your server.

-[^7]: Shibboleth is a common single sign-on platform in research libraries, universities and colleges.
+[^8]: Shibboleth is a common single sign-on platform in research libraries, universities and colleges.

 ### What about "scaling"?

-`newt` is just a data router.
-Aside from its configuration read at start up it doesn't maintain state. `newtmustache` doesn't maintain state and the only configuration is the port number it runs on.
-Both can safely run with many instances in parallel as needed on one or more machines.
+`newtrouter` is just a router.
+Aside from reading configuration at start up it doesn't maintain state. `newtmustache` functions the same way, read in the configuration and just run.
+By assigning different ports you can also run many instances of them.
+This makes it possible to run them in parallel, behind load balancers or even through proxying spread them across many machines.
 The instances don't share data or coordinate.
 They start up wait for a request and providing an answer.
-So what does this mean?

-In principle a Newt based application can scale as wide as needed as long as each element in the pipeline(s) can also scale.
+So what does this all mean?
+In principle a Newt based applications can scale big as it pipeline services allow.

-In our example Postgres can be configured as a <abbr title="high availability">HA</abbr> cluster.
-PostgREST, Pandoc server, Newt's mustache engine all are stateless and can be run in parallel.
-You can scale as large us Postgres can be scaled by adding more instances of the stateless services.

-While my intention with Newt is targeting the small it should scale up to meet high volume demands.

 ### Anatomy of a Newt based web application